indureddem55/linux/cmpe283/assignment1/README.md

 ### 1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

 ### Work by Monica(015219711):
 Gone through the assignment1 video and the recordings related to assignment1.
 Added the cmpe283-1.c file.
+Downloaded and Intsalled VmWare workstation.
+Invoked the insmod and rmmod commands.
 Followed the other steps and tested the output by running the dmesg command.

 ### Work by Manasa(015945527):
 Gone through the assignment1 video and the recordings related to assignment1.
 Added the Makefile file.
 Resolved the errors that were encountered during the process.
+Installed the Ubuntu Operting system on Virtual Machine.
 Followed the other steps and tested the output by running the dmesg command.

 ## The following procedure describes the steps followed to develop and test the kernel module: